-If you’re feeling clueless about where your money goes each month, it’s hard to create a savings plan for the short- and long-term future.
+If you’re feeling clueless about where your money goes each month, it’s difficult to create a savings plan that works in the short and long term.

-The following budgeting basics will help you get a more complete picture of your finances, take control of your spending and invest for the future.
+The following budgeting basics will help you get a clearer picture of your finances, take control of your spending and invest for the future.

 5 Basic Budgeting Tips to Help You Be Financially Successful

 1. Follow the Money Trail

-It may feel like your money just disappears, but it’s definitely going somewhere.
+It may feel like your money simply disappears, but it’s definitely going somewhere.
 You just need to pay attention to the specifics.